sxs-collaboration/spectre/docs/DevGuide/CodeReviewGuide.md

   (<code>// \@{</code> and <code>// \@}</code>).
 * Use the [alternative tokens](http://en.cppreference.com/w/cpp/language/operator_alternative) `or`, `and` and `not` instead of `||`, `&&`, and `!`.
 * Use C-style Doxygen comments (`/*! ... */`) when using multi-line math, otherwise C-style and C++ style comments are accepted.
+* When addressing requests on a PR, the commit message must start with `fixup` followed by a descriptive message.

 Code Quality Items: